The Carlyle Group Inc. (CG) is destined for greater heights as its last quarter sales were 859,000 K - News Daemon

 The Carlyle Group Inc. (NASDAQ: CG) Trading Performance Indicators

-Check out the current performance indicators for The Carlyle Group Inc. (CG).
-In the past quarter, the stock posted a price to sales ratio for the trailing twelve months stands at 2.70.
+The Carlyle Group Inc. (CG) is currently performing well based on its current performance indicators.
+A price to sales ratio for the trailing twelve months stands at 2.93.

 For the trailing twelve months, Company’s Diluted EPS (Earnings per Share) is 2.06, a number that is poised to hit 0.64 in the next quarter and is forecasted to reach 4.00 in one year’s time.